- Prospective Students

 - What is the minimum GPA requirement to be considered for the program?
 Although there is no minimum GPA requirement for the program, a GPA of 3.0 or higher on a 4.0 scale is considered more competitive.

 - How and when will I find out about acceptance?
 Every candidate will hear back by email no later by June 1st.
+(Or, if application dates are extended we will reach out to each student individually with updates and acceptances.)
 Admissions decisions will be made on a first-come, first-served basis.

 - Who teaches the courses in the program?
 All courses in the Summer Business Program are taught by USC Marshall School of Business faculty.
 More information on faculty members can be found in the Faculty Profiles on the "About SBP" page.